Jason2Brownlee/QuakeArchiveSearch/README.md

 * Output all processed quake websites (added via lists) with `src/process_list_all.py`
 * Output all quake websites (added via lists) with `src/quake_websites_list.py`
 * Report all quake file urls for wishlist files not in wishlist urls via `src/wishlist_url_checker.py`

+## Database

+The database (at the time of writing) is about 11 Gigabytes in size and is hosted privately (on my workstation).

+I may share ot publicly in the future.

+Until then, if you want me to search for a quake file for you, please email: Jason.Brownlee05@gmail.com

 ## TODO